 Less wear with flapping door

-The mine was using two-inch air-operated single-diaphragm pumps for this task, but the ball check valves in these pumps could not seat, due to the solids content in the water.
+The mine was using two-inch air-operated double-diaphragm pumps for this task, but the ball check valves in these pumps could not seat, due to the solids content in the water.
 This caused the pumps to stall out, which shut down and delayed production.
 A new solution was needed to minimize downtime and keep operations moving.

 So the company that ran the mine got in touch with Barry Norrish, a mining application expert with John Brooks Company.
 Norrish met with the customer to investigate these pumping issues and found that the current units could not handle some solids that were larger than one inch in size.
 What was required as a replacement were pumps that could pass two-inch solids and used fewer parts.